 Categories in italics mean they can appear in the question itself regardless of the chosen category.
 Wild questions will not mention a category.

-Brown text means they contain scrambles.
+Blue text means they contain scrambles.
 Unlike regular questions, the scramble itself doesn't display the category.

 Note: Wild and Random are separate categories.
 Wild has questions that do not fit elsewhere, and random chooses from any category.
 Wild and Bible categories, however, do not add bonus points.